• Relationship Blog

 The primary relationship we have is with ourselves and this is what we bring to relationships with others.
 Understanding more about yourself is the key to having better relationships in general.
 Rebuilding our sense of self is important work that we may have not had time for in our busy lives.

-As well as Couples Counselling and Individual Therapy - if you are single and looking to change, I can assist with particular strategies to understand what patterns may be playing out in your life, and how to change that.
+I specialise in Couples Counselling and Individual Therapy - if you are single and looking to change, I can assist with particular strategies to understand what patterns may be playing out in your life, and how to change that.

 About The Listening Guide